microsmt/Microsmt-PNP-hardware/README.md

 # Microsmt-PNP-hardwware
 # Introduction
-  We are building a circuit board suitable for OPENPNP.
+  We are building hardware suitable for OPENPNP.
 All its functions are only for OPENPNP.
+# No.1  PNP Mainboard

-#  About the mainboard
+   About the pnp  mainboard
 The schematic diagram of microsmt pnpboard is modified from the open source document of smoothieboard, mainly as follows:

 1: The network module and temperature measurement module are deleted because they are meaningless to the PNP machine.